-- Wash and dry hand before giving insulin. - Select injection site avoiding areas with lumps or bruises. - Make sure the injection site is clean and dry before injecting. - Roll and tip the premixed or cloudy insulins before use. - If using insulin pens do a test dose of two units to make sure the insulin pen is working properly. - Fill the insulin to the correct dose.
+- Wash and dry hands before giving insulin. - Select injection site avoiding areas with lumps or bruises. - Make sure the injection site is clean and dry before injecting. - Roll and tip the premixed or cloudy insulins before use. - If using insulin pens do a test dose of two units to make sure the insulin pen is working properly. - Fill the insulin to the correct dose.

-Make a lifted skin fold.
+Make a lifted skin fold (unless you are using 4 mm pen needles-discuss with your diabetes team).
 The skin fold should not be lifted so tight to cause blanching (paler than normal) of the skin, or pain.
 Please see Figure 2.